bwarren2/objective_impeachment/PITCHME.md

 This is still contrary to what US Intel holds about the 2016 election.
 They say Russia did it.

 What do Republicans say?

 ---

+These are the two _most_ useful investigations for Trump, and they (tellingly) have nothing to do with getting Ukraine to make anticorruption reforms.

+---